nicoleku8/Q-learning_note/Q-learning.md

 Let’s assume we are training a Pacman agent to find the optimal path to win the game.
 Reinforcement learning (RL) is a suitable framework for this task because it allows the agent to learn from rewards associated with its actions.

+//pacman diagram

 In simpler environments with a limited number of discrete states, the standard Q-learning algorithm is effective.
-The process typically follows these steps:
+The process typically follows these steps as we learned in the previous note:

 #### Step 1: Initialize the Q-table
-Define a table $$Q(s, a)$$ to store the estimated future rewards for each state-action pair.

 #### Step 2: Update the Q-values
-After each action, update the Q-table using the Bellman equation:

-$$
-Q(s, a) \leftarrow Q(s, a) + \alpha \left[r + \gamma \max_{a'} Q(s', a') - Q(s, a)\right]
-$$

 #### Step 3: Extract the Optimal Policy
-Once trained, select the optimal action in each state by choosing the action with the highest Q-value:
+These steps ensure to select the optimal action in each state by choosing the action with the highest Q-value in the Q-table.

-$$
-\pi^*(s) = \arg\max_a Q(s, a)
-$$
+Got it!
+Now we want to use these steps to other games that are complicated

 ### A scenario where Q-learning doesnt work:

-Imagine playing a video game:
-1. You see pixels (high-dimensional state)
-2. You need to decide what action to take to win (maximize reward)
-3. You can’t store every possible screen (state) in a table

-So instead, you use a neural network to learn general patterns from similar states
-### What will be different for Deep Q-Learning?

--

----

-## Scaling to Large State Spaces

-However, when the **state space becomes exponentially large** (e.g., due to increased grid size, ghost positions, or power-ups), maintaining a Q-table becomes infeasible due to the curse of dimensionality and computationali efficiency.

----

-## Generalizing with Deep Q-Learning

-To address this, we replace the Q-table with a **function approximator**—typically a **deep neural network**—that learns general patterns in the data.

-### 1. State Representation
-Represent each state as a vector of features (e.g., Pacman’s position, ghost locations, remaining pellets) instead of a table index.

-### 2. Q-Network
-Train a neural network $$Q(s, a; \theta)$$ that takes a state $$s$$ and action $$a$$, and predicts the expected reward.
-The parameters $\theta$ are learned during training.

-### 3. Experience Replay
-Store past transitions $$(s, a, r, s')$$ in a replay buffer and sample batches to train the network.
-This helps break correlations between consecutive updates.

-### 4. Updating the Network
-Instead of updating a Q-table entry, we minimize the loss between the predicted Q-value and the target:

-### State Representation

-Use features instead of raw states:

-#### passes in Ql vs DQL

-#### Representing Finding the Optimal Path to Convolutional Neural Networks

-#### Training DQL

-Code Setup:

-### Limitations

-While Q-Learning works well for small state-action spaces, it struggles with scalability in high-dimensional environments.
 Let's consider the case of Atari Breakout.

 A very simple version of the game might look like this:
 ![simple_breakout](./simple_breakout.png)